 \subsection{Protecting the full ML pipeline}

 Protecting the full pipeline is intractable without the participation of multiple TEEs (\eg~\cite{volgushev2019conclave, mo2021ppfl}).
 Multiple TEEs are able to provide multiple trusted areas covering more devices and consequently more pieces of the pipeline.
 To achieve such ``multi-party computation'' based on TEEs, one needs to enable a verification mechanism for multiple participants so that TEEs from different chip manufacturers can be remotely attested by two or more challengers.
-For example, potentially one third-party proxy attestation service can help to verify TEEs from both Arm and Intel~\cite{veracruz}, so that the TEE system could cover multiple locations of the ML pipeline.
+For example, potentially one third-party proxy attestation service can help to verify TEEs from both Arm and Intel~\cite{veracruz} so that the TEE system could cover multiple locations of the ML pipeline.
 Also, we anticipate more usage of virtualization-based enclaves (such as Microsoft VBS enclaves~\cite{microsoft2024vbs}) on edge devices that do not have proper support for hardware enclaves.
 This approach introduces interesting opportunities for achieving more flexible and pluggable security models but also introduces new security challenges that are not fully explored yet.

 In addition to the TEE workflow, determining the most sensitive parts of ML for protection is also not trivial.
 On the smallest scale, TEE provides a more trustworthy area in the ML pipeline, such as an additional trust base for random number producer or DP noise addition).
-Besides, investigations on the privacy or integrity of the pipeline's parts other than training/inference protection, such as data preparation, are vastly missing.
+Besides, investigations on the privacy or integrity of the pipeline's parts other than training/inference protection, such as data preparation, are vastly missing~\cite{singh2021quoc}.
 Such protection on one specific part of the pipeline will involve again threat (privacy/integrity) definition, sophisticated TEE-based protection design, and performance measurement similar to the training stage protection.
 After such works on more stages of the pipeline, full ML pipeline protection will be formed concretely and be used to a greater extent and larger scale.